It’s so much more than just learning how to groove, this dance class wants to make you happier too

 Classes are open to anyone, of all ages and dancing abilities.
 For this teacher, moving is about a sense of community, not just getting fit or feeling confident.
 “It’s really cool when you go to other countries where dance is so normal and not a single person even notices [you] because they’re dancing with you.
 I want to start a culture of dancing,” she says, and the quickest way to do that is simply “not caring what anyone else thinks.”

-Classes take place every Tuesday.
+Classes take place every Tuesday and Wednesday.
 Book in advance or drop-in to give it a go.